niallc/simple-popgen-simulator/analysis/README.md

 ## Import Handling

-The scripts use robust import utilities (`import_utils.py`) that automatically detect the project structure and set up imports correctly, regardless of where the script is run from.
+The scripts use a simple, hardcoded project root approach for reliable imports that works consistently regardless of where the script is run from.

 ## Version Control